ironbar/arc25/docs/modeling/Iteration_10_solve_arc_tasks.md

 ## TODO

 - [x] Add safety and determinism checks
-- [ ] Add more primitive functions and training tasks to learn to use them
+- [x] Add more primitive functions and training tasks to learn to use them
 - [x] I would like to have a list of all the primitive functions from the DSL, and how many times are they used in the training tasks.
 A correlation plot would also be nice to see which connections are missing.
+- [ ] Stats about the input tokens distribution, what should be the max-seq-len?
+- [ ] Optimize learning rate and batch size for 2 GPUs.